Sean Clerkin: Activism

 While protesting a Conservative party event at Hamilton Academical F.C.'s New Douglas Park in April 2016, Clerkin fell while being escorted out by the stadium manager, and claimed he had been assaulted.
 The police investigated the claim and it resulted in Clerkin being charged and found guilty of wasting police time.

 After being suspended from the Scottish Resistance group, Clerkin set up a splinter group called Action for Scotland.
-Coverage of the Action for Scotland launch event mostly focused on the difficulty Clerkin had lighting a Union Jack on fire.
+Coverage of the Action for Scotland launch event mostly focused on the difficulty Clerkin had lighting a Union flag on fire.

 Clerkin was arrested and charged with breach of the peace again after he and a group of Scottish Resistance members briefly occupied the Spanish consulate in Edinburgh to protest in favour of Catalan independence.

 After displaying his "England Get Out of Scotland" banner outside the SNP conference in 2019, Clerkin was expelled from the Scottish Resistance group by its founder James Scott.

 Clerkin was again arrested in September 2020 after displaying a banner saying "England Get Out of Scotland" at Edinburgh Airport in August 2020.
 He was charged with breach of the peace and breaching the Criminal Justice and Licensing (Scotland) Act 2010 by displaying an offensive banner.
 A trial was set to take place in December 2021 but the charges were dropped the morning of the trial.

 After questions were raised about money that had been donated to the SNP to campaign during a proposed second independence referendum, Clerkin lodged a complaint with Police Scotland.
-That, and other similar complaints, lead to Operation Branchform being launched, that would see charges filed against SNP Chief Executive Peter Murrell.
+That, and other similar complaints, led to Operation Branchform being launched, that would see charges filed against SNP Chief Executive Peter Murrell.

-In 2022 Clerkin was in the news again during the July–September 2022 Conservative Party leadership election when he was one of the protestors outside the hustings in Perth, where he was standing behind a large banner stating "Tory Scum Out".
+In 2022, during the July–September 2022 Conservative Party leadership election, Clerkin was one of the protestors outside the hustings in Perth, standing behind a large banner stating "Tory Scum Out".